H-ADJI/hrflow-indeed-assignment/README.md

 playwright install chromium
 ```

-- Add a  **.env**  file in the root of the project with the following variables :
+- Add a  **.env**  file in the root of the project with the following variables.

 ```dosini
 API_KEY="YOUR_API_KEY"